SE-UUlm/snowballr-ci/wiki/Getting-Started.md

 ### Markdown Lint

-This action lints the markdown files in the wiki and other Markdown files, e.g., the README for style and formatting issues.
+This action lints the Markdown files in the wiki and other files, e.g., the README.md and CHANGELOG.md for style and formatting issues.
 It helps maintain a consistent and professional appearance for the documentation.

 Usage: